hala277/caps/README.md

 + i have `csps.js` to Listens to ALL events in the Event Pool.and Logs a timestamp and the payload of every event.

 ## test action

+*I did test that all the event are working when i console.log*

 ![caps test](./capsTestImg/capsTest.png)